Note: This article was refreshed in March 2022 to reflect the current state of the cleantech industry.

-If we can recognize and tap into that emotional response, we can connect with customers on the most powerful level.
-And, that emotional connection can advance clean energy adoption, particularly in commodity markets with fierce downward price pressure.
+If we can recognize and tap into that emotional response, we can connect with customers on the most effective level.
+And, selling with emotion can advance clean energy adoption, particularly in commodity markets with otherwise-fierce downward price pressure.

 Zooming out to the broader economy, consider Fortune 100 construction machinery company Caterpillar.
 A few years ago, Caterpillar creatively demonstrated the value of emotion for growing its business.
-By launching a unique video ad campaign, the company brought relatability to heavy machinery that is typically regarded as a high due diligence product.
+By launching an attention-generating video ad campaign, the company brought relatability to heavy machinery that is typically regarded as a high due diligence product.

 With a giant game of Jenga, Caterpillar evokes feelings of awe.
 The juxtaposition of heavy machinery with a tabletop game helps prospects connect with the product on an emotional level first.

-Focusing on emotion might seem like it flies against everything we know about the B2B purchase journey.
-We often think that the purchase of a technical, industrial B2B product or solution is based on rational, data-driven decision making.
+Focusing on emotion might seem like it flies against everything we know about the B2B purchase journey: technical, rational and data-driven.
 But a study from Google and CEB’s Marketing Leadership Council found that associating a product with a positive emotion made B2B purchasers nearly 50 percent more likely to purchase that product.
 With a positive emotional association, such as confidence or pride, buyers were also more likely to pay a premium over comparable products.

-If we dig into behavioral psychology a bit, we can see why this is the case.
+If we dig into behavioral psychology a bit, we can see why.
 As much as we like to think we’re always rational in making decisions, research shows that we actually take a more intuitive approach.
 We rely on our perceptions, associations and emotions to form a “gut feeling.”
 In fact, studies have found that we use the analytical, rule-governed part of our brain to justify decisions rather than to make them.

 Understanding how people make decisions opens up exciting opportunities for advancing cleantech adoption.
 While facts and information will always be important, cleantech marketers can differentiate and avoid commoditization through storytelling, relatability and emotional connections with their customers.

-On the whole, cleantech products are technical and complex, with extended purchase processes and often a long-term relationship with the customers.
+On the whole, cleantech products are technical and complex, with extended purchase processes relying on long-term customer relationships.
 Because of these extended relationships, customers want to feel confidence in cleantech companies and their products.
 Leveraging positive emotion through videos, content and a little creativity builds customer confidence at the crucial, first interaction with your company.

-In the coming months, we will be diving deeper into the topic of commoditization pressures for cleantech industries and how emotional selling could be one remedy.
+In the coming months, we will be diving deeper into the topic of commoditization pressures for cleantech industries, how to sell with emotion, and how to incorporate this information into your clean energy marketing strategy.
 Stay tuned.